FREE Uber Tax Info Pack

 • Option 1 – Fixed Instalment Amount – the ATO will nominate a fixed amount for you to pay each quarter based on your last tax return.
 This option is simplest, no calculations are required.

 • Option 2 – Variable Instalment Rate – the ATO will nominate a percentage rate which you must multiply by your Instalment Income, which is your Gross Sales (G1 on your BAS) minus your GST on Sales (1A on your BAS).
-This option is slightly tricker because it requires a calculation each quarter, but the benefit is that is it variable.
-So if you only drive a little in one quarter your Instalment will be lower, or if you drive a lot your Instalment will be higher.
+This option is trickier because it requires a calculation each quarter.
+But the benefit is that it’s variable, which means if you only drive a little in one quarter, you’re on holiday, you’re off the road after an accident, or you have any other unexpected reduction in your earnings, your Instalment will be lower.

 Can I Change My Uber PAYG Instalment?

-If your driving circumstances change, for example you switch from driving full-time to part-time, or you stop driving altogether, your PAYG Instalment amount that the ATO set for you may no longer be appropriate.
-If this happens you can apply to the ATO to vary it.
+If your driving circumstances change, for example if you switch from driving full-time to part-time, or you stop driving altogether, your PAYG Instalment amount that the ATO set for you may no longer be appropriate.
+The good news is, you have the option to vary your Instalments.

 If you’ve stopped driving for Uber and you want to stop your PAYG Instalments, here’s what you need to do: